tunjioye/kojatech-pms-challenge/src/constants/README.md

-This folder contains variables whose value are constant across the application. e.g. a list of transaction statuses
+This folder contains variables whose value are constant across the application. e.g. a list of commonly used urls